mumairk/Flicks_Basic/README.md

 The following **optional** features are implemented:

 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar (implemented shadow styling in detail view controller)

 The following **additional** features are implemented: